mjmanley/PredictiveModeling/pm_service_supported_frameworks.md

 * Models that contain references to custom transformers, user defined functions and classes are not supported.

 ## XGBoost
-There is support for XGBoost for the Watson Machine Learning Online Deployment and Scoring service.
+There is support for XGBoost for the {{site.data.keyword.pm_full}} Online Deployment and Scoring service.
 Only specific versions and runtime environments are supported.

 ### Supported Versions